FXR2

 Fragile X mental retardation syndrome-related protein 2 is a protein that in humans is encoded by the FXR2 gene.

 Function

-The protein encoded by this gene is an RNA binding protein containing two KH domains and one RCG box, which is similar to FMRP and FXR1.
+The protein encoded by this gene is an RNA-binding protein containing two KH domains and one RCG box, similar to FMRP and FXR1.
 It associates with polyribosomes, predominantly with 60S large ribosomal subunits.
-This encoded protein may self-associate or interact with FMRP and FXR1.
-It may have a role in the development of fragile X mental retardation syndrome.
+This protein may self-associate or interact with FMRP and FXR1.
+It may play a role in the development of fragile X mental retardation syndrome.

 Interactions

 FXR2 has been shown to interact with: